Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 But if you feel that:

-• You want a photographer who does not set you up, but sees you,
+you want a photographer who doesn’t set you up, just sees you,

-• You like mountains, nature and the climate of the Tatra Mountains,
+you like mountains, nature and the atmosphere of the Tatra Mountains,

-• You want photos with soul, not just “under Instagram”,
+you want photos with soul, not just “for Instagram”,

-• You value honesty, humor and cooperation without pressure….
+you value honesty, sense of humor and cooperation without pressure…

-…then maybe, in fact, you got it right.
+…then maybe, indeed, you’ve come to the right place.
 I’m not perfect.
-Sometimes my headlamp falls off.
-Sometimes my clothes are up to my knees in mud.
-But I know when to be silent, when to make a joke, and when to catch THIS frame.
+Sometimes I will say an unfunny joke, Sometimes I have my clothes in the mud up to my knees.
+But I know when to keep quiet, when to make a joke and when to catch THIS frame.

 Thank you for making it to the end